AhanekuGift/xcalc/README.md

 # Xcalc - Simple Calculator with Python GUI (TK)
-Simple Calculator with Python GUI (TK) is a vanity Python project I developed.
+Simple Calculator with Python GUI (TK) is [my vanity Python project](http://www.eobasi.com/first-python-gui-progam-xcalc).
 It should enable you do basic calculation such as addition, subtraction, multiplication and division, but should it fail, just know it's my first Python GUI program.

 See my motivation here >> http://www.eobasi.com/first-python-gui-progam-xcalc